Bearnstows Peg-Leg Piano

-Once inside Main Hall, the piano, with one leg partially cut off, had to be placed on a crate to prop it up because the rear leg had been partially cut off.
+Once inside Main Hall, the piano had to be placed on a crate to prop it up because the rear leg had been partially cut off.
 Why was its leg cut?
 That is attributed to one very famous band leader.
-Among the many big bands to perform at Island Park was Guy Lombardo and his Royal Canadians (thats Guy Lombardo of New Years Eve fame, who played Auld Lang Syne on radio and TV from New York’s Roosevelt Hotel and Waldorf Astoria from 1929 to 1976).
+Among the many big bands to perform at Island Park was Guy Lombardo and his Royal Canadians (thats Guy Lombardo of New Years Eve fame, who played Auld Lang Syne on radio and TV from New Yorks Roosevelt Hotel and the Waldorf Astoria from 1929 to 1976).
 The story goes that Lombardo, in order to be closer to his orchestra, had the leg cut so that the rear end of the piano could rest on the low platform stage of the Dance Pavilion to be closer to his orchestra.